learnwithfair/laravel-documentation/README.md

 - Note: If it's not working correctly then following the s

-  - Manually, Create the desired database in the path- -> `http://localhost/phpmyadmin/`
+  - Manually, Create the desired database in the path -> `http://localhost/phpmyadmin/`
   - Or Create database using cmd as-

     - Set up the Environment variabel `C:\xampp\mysql\bin`